-What to Consider if You’re Thinking of Homeschooling Your Child
+If You’re Thinking of Homeschooling Your Child, Consider This

 It was a familiar routine: in the weeks before school started, you would go shopping for school supplies, help your kids pick out the perfect new outfits, and give them a big wave and a smile as the school bus picked them up on the first day of class.
 Year after year, your routine stayed the same.
 But if you’re like many parents, you may be questioning whether it even makes sense for your kids to go back to school at all this year—at least in the traditional sense.